37th Annual Cheyenne Track Club/Road Runners Club of America

 AWARDS: All ultra finishers receive a custom belt buckle.
 All marathon, half-marathon, and 5k finishers receive custom completion medals (the Wyoming State Seal).
 Refreshments are provided and extra t-shirts are for sale.

-PASTA: A pasta dinner will be served from 4:30-6:00 p.m. on Saturday, May 25th, at the Little America Hotel, 2800 Lincolnway, the intersection of I-80 and I-25 in Cheyenne, Wyoming.
+PASTA: A pasta dinner will be served from 4:30-6:00 p.m. on Saturday, May 24th, at the Little America Hotel, 2800 Lincolnway, the intersection of I-80 and I-25 in Cheyenne, Wyoming.
 The cost is $15.00 in advance ($20.00 at the door) payable to the Cheyenne Track Club.
-All 50 + DC Group and 50 States Club members will be introduced at this informal reunion.
+All 50 + DC Group,50 States Club, and Marathon Maniacs will be introduced at this informal reunion.
 Race packets may be picked up at this time.

 HOTEL: The Little America Hotel in Cheyenne, Wyoming, (1-800-235-6396 or 307-775-8400) will serve as the race headquarters.
 50 rooms have been blocked for the runners.
 Please identify yourself with the Wyoming Marathon Races to receive the discount rate of $89.00 for a king.
 Reservations must be made before April 25th.
 After that date the rooms will be released to the general public.
 Look below to find the link to Little America's website.

-FIFTY STATES MARATHON CLUB and 50 PLUS DC MARATHON GROUP: Our race is the oldest continuous marathon in the state and the ultramarathon is the oldest ultra in the Rocky Mountain Region.
+FIFTY STATES MARATHON CLUB, 50 PLUS DC MARATHON GROUP, and MARATHON MANIACS: Our race is the oldest continuous marathon in the state and the ultramarathon is the oldest ultra in the Rocky Mountain Region.
 For several years the marathon was the only marathon held in the state.
-Please support your club by planning to attend.
+Please support your club or group by planning to attend.
 You may deduct $10.00 off your entry fee.